8base/old-documentation/8base-console/graphql-api/README.md

 ### Aliases
-Aliases get used to return objects having different names than their field names.
+Aliases are used to return objects having different names than their field names.
 This is needed when fetching the same type of objects with different arguments in a single query.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}